-Include in this appendix documents which support the teaming arrangements, intellectual property sharing arrangements, and so on.
+For Track 1 proposals, include in this appendix documents which support the teaming arrangements, intellectual property sharing arrangements, and so on.
 Examples include letters from subcontractors/consultants indicating availability and expected charges to work on the project, teaming agreements, non-disclosure agreements, IP sharing agreements, etc.